FAQ – Program Assessment

 What Does This Mean For You As A School Readiness Provider?

-To have a School Readiness contract for the 2019-2020 school year, providers serving children birth to 5 must be assessed using the Classroom Assessment Scoring System (CLASS).
+To have a School Readiness contract, providers serving children birth to 5 must be assessed using the Classroom Assessment Scoring System (CLASS).

 Why should I register?